 Screening for heart disease in children is important, especially if they have known risk factors, including:

 - Being obese or overweight

 - A family history of premature heart disease, high cholesterol or diabetes

 - An unknown family history (in the case of adoption)

 If your child meets any of these criteria, talk to his or her doctor about preventive screenings.
-If your child has a congenital heart defect, he or she probably already undergoes regular heart health checks, but you should always discuss any new symptoms or concerns with the doctor.
+If your child has a congenital heart disease, he or she probably already undergoes regular heart health checks, but you should always discuss any new symptoms or concerns with the doctor.

-- Blood pressure test, which is usually performed at every routine doctor’s appointment.
-Your child’s nurse or doctor will wrap an inflatable cuff around your child’s arm, inflate it (which squeezes the arm) and then gradually release the air as he or she takes the reading.
+This is usually performed at every routine doctor's appointment.
+Your child's nurse or doctor will wrap an inflatable cuff around your child's arm, inflate it (which squeezes the arm) and then gradually release the air as he or she takes the reading.

-- Body weight and body mass index (BMI) screening.
-Your child’s nurse or doctor will record his or her weight from the scale, calculate BMI based on your child’s height and gender, and check which percentile he or she falls into on a chart of children of the same age.
+Your child's nurse or doctor will record his or her weight from the scale, calculate BMI based on your child's height and gender, and check which percentile he or she falls into on a chart of children of the same age.

 The doctor will also ask questions about your child's diet, level of physical activity and family history.
 These screenings are an important step toward preventing heart disease in your child and reducing the risk that he or she will develop it as an adult.

 Additionally, even if your child does not need to lose weight, offering a nutritious diet – including lots of fruits and vegetables, fiber-rich whole grains, fish, nuts and beans and minimal saturated fat, trans fat, refined sugar and sodium – is a great step toward keeping your whole family heart-healthy.
 Low-fat dairy products and skinless poultry are also heart-smart additions; just limit baked goods, processed foods, sugary beverages, large amounts of starchy carbohydrates and red meat.